vipul2802/o365hq.com/content/services/Skype for Business to Teams Basic Transition.md

 2. Provide a dedicated point of contact responsible for working with IT Partner
 3. Coordinate any outside vendor resources and schedules
-4. Provide administrative access to Office 365
+4. Provide administrative access to Microsoft 365
 5. Configure all network equipment, such as load balancers, routers, firewalls, and switches
 6. Review and approve engagement deliverables in a timely manner